Education Act - Part 3 Responsibilities and Dispute Resolution

 Core Programs for the middle school includes Religion, Language Arts, Math, Social Studies, Science, Physical Education, and Health.
 The first five subjects comprise the Academic Core.

 Religion Classes All students are expected to participate in Religion classes and celebrations that take place during the normal school day.
 We encourage parents to attend these celebrations to highlight the importance and enrichment that religious commitment offers to our lives.
 Throughout the year children will celebrate mass at St. Mary’s Church.
-Preparation for the celebration of the sacraments is carried out in cooperation with St. Mary’s and Sacred Heart.
+Preparation for the celebration of the sacraments is carried out in cooperation with St. Mary’s Parish and Sacred Heart Parish.

 Exploratory Programs offer students an opportunity to experience additional programs which may include Band, French as a second language, Drama, Food Studies, Fashion Studies, Outdoor Education, Art, Information Technology, Design and Computer Technologies, Film Studies and Recreation Education.